nsolanki0/muc1-kmer-diagnostics/README.md

               Comparison
 ```

-The processed _MUC1_ reads generated during the data-generation workflow provide the input for both downstream approaches.
+For simulated data, the processed _MUC1_ reads generated during the data-generation workflow provide the input for the downstream analyses.

+For machine-learning analyses involving real sequencing data, the same feature-generation workflow can be applied directly to the relevant real sequencing data.
+Depending on the experimental setting, machine-learning analyses may therefore use simulated data, real data, or combinations of both.

-The k-mer representation is generated from these processed reads and used by the machine-learning analyses.
-VNtyper2 is applied independently to the generated samples as a conventional baseline.
+For simulated data, the k-mer representation is generated from the processed reads and used by the machine-learning analyses.
+VNtyper2 is applied independently as a conventional baseline where required.

 For details of the data-generation workflow, including the alternative routes for processing simulated reads, see [`data_generation/README.md`](data_generation/README.md).